phreakadelle/speedtest-cli/README.rst

 This fork provides an PHP API where the performance metrics can be shared to.
 This API is equals to the API that is provided by the speedtest.net service.
-With this API you can store and display the performance metrics on your own server.
+With this API you can store the performance data in a CSV file and a MySQL database.
+Also this Fork contains functionality to  display the performance metrics on your own server.

 Therefore this fork provides the API and some simple modifications to the existing Python Scripts.